-12 Emission limits below 20% may also warrant near-term investments in low-carbon technologies, but those scenarios were not explored in this work.
+&lt;sup>12 Emission limits below 20% may also warrant near-term investments in low-carbon technologies, but those scenarios were not explored in this work.

 In Stage 1, decisions are also made about the level of emissions reductions.
 It is important to note that electricity emissions are the net effect of both new electricity investment decisions (i.e. which technologies to add to the mix) and decisions about how to operate existing (vintage) electricity capacity.
 Emission reductions can take place by adding new low-carbon capacity, by adding new non-coal conventional capacity, or by changing the operation of vintage capacity (for example to use less coal in existing capacity or less generation overall).
 Figure 5.2 shows the Stage 1 decisions about emissions reductions under the three deterministic scenarios.
 Emissions are shown relative to the no policy Stage 1 emissions.
 If we know there will be no cumulative emissions limit in Stage 2, emissions are equivalent to the reference case.
-If we know there will be a 20% cap, it is optimal to start reducing emissions by 6% below the no policy level in Stage 1 emissions by 24% below the no policy emissions.
+If we know there will be a 20% cap, it is optimal to start reducing emissions by 6% below the no policy level in Stage 1 in anticipation of the Stage 2 policy.
+If we know there will be a 40% cap, it is optimal to reduce Stage 1 emissions by 24% below the no policy emissions.
 It is worth it to bear the costs of the near-term reductions in order to avoid having to make as drastic and costly cuts in Stage 2 to meet the policy.